timmandz/timmandz.github.io/index.md

 Because of the limitations of only using historical data, we would like to in the future add more features as inputs, for example headlines from news articles, to see if this would help our models perform better.
 Sometimes stock prices changes drastically as a reaction to a breaking news article, so building a NLP model to help with stock prediction could potentially help alot.

 Moreover, just looking at our predictions, we would like to compare all our models with a naive naive model which just predicts the same stock price as the input.
-This would provide a lot of insight, because it's possible the naive model might outright beat our neural networks (at least the autoregressive one).
+This would provide a lot of insight, because it's possible the naive model might outright beat our neural networks (at least the oneshot lstm).
 This is a theory we would like to test, but didn't have enough time to try and implement.

 ## Video